Good functions, measures, and the Kleinbock-Tomanov conjecture: Good functions w.r.t. absolutely decaying measures

 \subsection{Notation}

-First of all, in what follows we will omit the subscript $\nu$ from the notation of $\nu$-adic absolute value, e.g. given $x\in\Q_\nu$, we will write $|\omega|$ for $|\omega|_\nu$.
+First of all, in what follows if there is no risk of confusion, we will omit the subscript $\nu$ from the notation of $\nu$-adic absolute value, e.g. given $x\in\Q_\nu$, we will write $|x|$ for $|x|_\nu$.
 It will be clear from the context which absolute value we use.
 Throughout, the norm $\|\cdot\|$ on $\Q_\nu^i$ with $i\in\N$ induced by the $\nu$-adic absolute value will be the supremum norm.
+For any multi-index $\beta=(i_1,\cdots,i_d)$ we denote $|\beta|:=i_1+\cdots+i_d$ by abuse of notation.

 Next, given a ball $B$ in $\Q_\nu$, $B^i:=B\times\cdots\times B\subset\Q_{\nu}^i$ will denote the product of $i$ copies of $B$ and $\by\in B^i$ will be written as $(y_j)$, thus $\by=(y_j)\in B^i$.
 We set $e_i=(0,\cdots,0,1,0,\cdots,0)\in \Z^d$, where $1$ is at the $i$-th place.
 Given a multi-index $\beta=(i_1,\ldots,i_d)$, we let $\beta(1):=\beta+\sum_{i=1}^d e_i$, thus $\beta(1)=(i_1+1,\ldots,i_d+1)$.
 We denote by $B(\by,r):=\{\bx~|~ \Vert \bx-\by\Vert\leq r\}$ a ball centred at $\by$ of radius $r$.
 Given a multi-index $\alpha=(i_1,\cdots,i_d)$, we also let $\mathbf{B}^{\alpha}=B(\by,r)^{\alpha}:=B(y_1,r)^{i_1}\times\cdots\times B(y_d,r)^{i_d}$ and denote by $\bx_{\alpha}$ the elements of $\mathbf{B}^{\alpha}$, thus $\bx_{\alpha}=(\bx_{1},\cdots,\bx_{d})\in \mathbf{B}^{\alpha}$, where $\bx_{j}\in B(y_j,r)^{i_j}$.
 For a function $g: X\to \Q_\nu$, we set